 I finally did it!
-I have created an online store at WayOutLife.com, where I have shirts, water bottles, mugs, hats, bags, and other merchandise with my art on it.
+I have created an online store at WayOutLife.com, where I have shirts, mugs, hats, bags, and other merchandise with my art on it.
 Buying my products helps me to keep doing what I do, bringing the joy and philosophy of the way out life to people everywhere.
 Look it over.

 I like writing.
 In addition to managing this blog, I also post on FloraAndFaunaOfTheUniverse.com, a blog on the biology of aliens.
 I have been creating fictional plants, animals, and microbes my entire life and I now have enough ideas to fill several books I am still working on.
 I also link to the books, projects, and resources of others in this growing genre.
 If you have a relevant project or want your organisms featured, let me know.
 Use the contact form on this page.

 I have started a community at locals.com for people to discuss writing, art, travel, philosophy, science, and science fiction.
 I hope to inspire hope, bravery, appreciation of nature, interest in science, respect for logic, and awe of the creator.
 This binds up all my different projects.
 Below is the charter:

 Charting Existence is a support group for seekers of adventure.
 We encourage each other to recognize problems and solve them.
 We breed heroes.
 We help people find adventure and we help people see that in some ways life is already an adventure.
 We discuss travel, science, philosophy, and science fiction.

 We are all explorers.
 Some of us explore land and sea.
 Some explore space.
 Some explore the nature of matter and energy through experiment.
 Some explore the human mind through self-reflection.
 We are all on an expedition for knowledge, a quest for truth, and a journey to understand.
 This is where we swap our stories of heroism and cowardice and genius and stupidity, whether true or fabricated.
 Even fictional stories tell much truth about the storyteller.